 Provision for income taxes was \$1.4 million in 2023 compared to \$0.7 million in 2022, an increase of \$0.7 million, or 115%.
 Provision for income taxes consists primarily of income taxes in certain foreign and state jurisdictions in which we conduct business.
-We do not pay or provide for federal income taxes because we are treated as a partnership for U.S. federal income tax purposes.
+We do not pay or provide for federal income taxes because OneStream Software LLC is treated as a partnership for U.S. federal income tax purposes.